Kronuz/Xapiand/docs/_docs/reference-guide/cluster.md

 title: Cluster
 ---

-The most basic kind of information you can get is the cluster information:
+The most basic kind of information you can get is the cluster information from the root index and the [Indices API]({{ '/docs/reference-guide/indices' | relative_url }}):

 {% capture req %}